TammyGirl2015/Quizzed/README.md

 * 1 alert in wave regarding a repititiive link.
 ![Wave warning](readme-images/wave-summary-screenshot.jpg)

-* Some info indicated in html and css code regarding trailing slashes on void elements to be corrected at a later date.
+* Some info indicated in html and css code, namely trailing slashes on void elements to be corrected at a later date.

 ![HTML-info-message](readme-images/html-info.jpg)